The Tool Shed Blog

 Creating Tracking URLs

-HubSpot is a great tool for creating Tracking URLs.
-It is not easy, but it allows marketers to concatenate all the information from different channels attributed to one campaign.
+HubSpot is an exceptional tool for creating Tracking URLs.
+It may seem complex, but it enables marketers to concatenate all the information from different channels attributed to one campaign, essentially making it a URL tracking powerhouse.
 To create HubSpot tracking URLs, go to Reports > Analytics Tools > Tracking URL Builder > Create tracking URL.

 For a visual representation, you may view the image below: